By the numbers

 A therapist serving a MHCA client wrote, “The Mental Health Copay Assistance Program allows my client to continue consistent counseling for her overall mental health and improvement of relationships.
 Her growth and healthy outcome will allow her to give back to her community as she lives a more full and vibrant life.”

-LOHF provided five Continuing Medical Education (CME) trainings last year to equip primary care providers and others to elevate the mental well-being of youth and children.
+LOHF provided five Continuing Medical Education (CME) trainings last year to equip local primary care providers and others to elevate the mental well-being of youth and children.
 These were: